MakinGiants/banjen/README.md

-AndroidBanjoTunner
+Android Banjo Tuner
 ==================

-Android app to help to tune a banjo
+Android app to help to tune a 4 string banjo